 The Matlab interface consists of methods and functions to automatically create such a Python script, execute the script using S-GeMS and load the simulated/estimated results into Matlab

-Define a parameter file (Section 4.6, “sgems_get_par”, Section 4.12, “sgems_read_xml”)
+Define a parameter file (the section called “sgems_get_par”, the section called “sgems_read_xml”)

-Write a python script that (Section 4.8, “sgems_grid_py”)
+Write a python script that (the section called “sgems_grid_py”)

 sets up a grid or pointset where simulation or estimation is performed